 Related: Capital One Lounge Washington Dulles Review

 Washington, D.C.
-(DCA) Capital One Landing Lounge
+(DCA) Capital One Landing

-The Capital One Landing Lounge at Washington National Airport isn't a typical Capital One Lounge — but that doesn't mean it's not a great place to hang out before getting on an airplane.
+The Capital One Landing location at Washington National Airport isn't a typical Capital One Lounge — but that doesn't mean it's not a great place to hang out before getting on an airplane.
 For all intents and purposes, a “Landing Lounge” is synonymous with a restaurant.

 Outside of the lounge, you'll find the grab-and-go offerings.
 This food and beverage is not free, but Capital One Venture X and Venture X Business cardholders get 50% off all food and beverage purchased from the On the Fly counter while everyone else pays sticker price.